Sathya Sai Airport “white elephant” for sale!

 The Sathya Sai Airport is now on the market.
 This is one of Sai Baba’s several white elephants, one which stood unused (except for the odd VIP visit by private jet) for years and has handled nothing but occasional charter flights (only two-three per week at best) since then.
 This is how the self-proclaimed defender of India’s poor and suffering’s lets money be used for most wasteful self-publicity projects.

-Later I learned from my IAS friend, V. Ramnath, that Mr. Kaw (see image above) was the Secretary of Civil Aviation who had been a devotee since the 1960s when Sai Baba’s car stopped beside him while he was standing in a road in Aranachala Pradesh.
-Amusingly, Sai Baba had has Mr. Kaw - who is a relative heavyweight - actually sit on his lap during one inverview with his family.
+Later I learned from my (former) IAS friend, V. Ramnath, that Mr. M.K.
+Kaw (see image above) was the Secretary of Civil Aviation who had been a devotee since the 1960s when Sai Baba’s car stopped beside him while he was standing in a road in Aranachala Pradesh.
+Amusingly, Sai Baba had has Mr. Kaw – who is a relative heavyweight – actually sit on his lap during one inverview with his family.
 This is the man Sai Baba influenced to get his airport built.

 Mr. Kaw tried to trick his superiors but was caught out

-the corruption of Mr. M.K.
-Kaw - a favourite devotee of Sathya Sai Baba acting on his behalf.
+The Indian Express journalist from New Delhi, Swati Chaturvedi, exposed and documented (7 Feb.
+1998) the corruption of Mr. M.K.
+Kaw – a favourite devotee of Sathya Sai Baba acting on his behalf.
 As Civil Aviation Secretary, originally arranged for Indian Government permission for the Sathya Sai Airport to be built.
 No one knows who funded it, as the Sathya Sai Central Trust financial accounts are not open to public scrutiny, but the same Trust apparently ended up owning it.
 He wrote “It took barely 48 hours for M.K.
 Kaw to clear an international cargo hub at the Sai Baba Trust-run airport at Puttaparthi in Karnataka.
 Kaw also directed that all help from the Government, including setting up a customs office, be provided to the private trust. ” However, the Minister of State Jayanthi Natarajan confirmed that Kaw’s order had been overruled and the matter referred to [Minister C.M.]
 Ibrahim.
 Kaw refused to comment In the process of clearance, Kaw has bypassed both the Ministers.
 September 17: The Sathya Sai Baba Central Trust applied to the Civil Aviation Ministry to set up an international cargo hub in Puttaparthi.
-See full text from Indian Express Minister aborts an unofficial “miracle”
+Indian Express Minister aborts an unofficial “miracle” (deleted at source, click on image above to see full text)